Cathedral of the Blessed Sacrament, Christchurch: Choir and orchestra

 The Cathedral of the Blessed Sacrament Music (CBS Music) are the primary music providers for Masses at St Mary's Pro-Cathedral.
 Before the earthquake, they were based at the Cathedral of the Blessed Sacrament.
 The CBS is an affiliate of the RSCM New Zealand Canterbury Branch.

 The first formation of a choir, under the leadership of Don Whelan, was at Christ The King, Burnside.
 Whelan started working with Dutch immigrants, who come from a choral culture, understood the art of singing in parts well.
 Whelan soon became a well-trained organist, organising cantors and the choir.
 Before Easter 1969, an organist was needed for the services at the Cathedral of the Blessed Sacrament.
 Whelan took this opportunity, and the CBS Choir was formed.

 During their first international tour to Europe in 1990–1991, the CBS was given status as cultural ambassadors by the New Zealand Government.
 During their third European tour, the choir were invited to lead the singing during the Papal Midnight Mass in celebration of the inauguration the Holy Year of Jubilee Due to the 2010 Canterbury earthquake, the Cathedral of the Blessed Sacrament was badly damaged, leading it to be closed for the foreseeable future.
 Masses moved next door to the chapel.
-During the 2011 Christchurch earthquake, the cathedral partially collapsed, as well as the chapel and music center being badly damaged and demolished afterwards.
+During the 2011 Christchurch earthquake, the cathedral partially collapsed, as well as the chapel and music centre being badly damaged and demolished afterwards.
 The CBS built a new state of the art facility at St Mary's Pro-Cathedral in which to house their music library, offices and a practice hall.

 Despite the Canterbury earthquakes, the choir and orchestra were still able to go ahead with their annual New Zealand tours, as well as going on their first Asian tour in 2012 and their fifth Australian and European tours in 2013 and 2015, respectively.
 In October 2019, members and associates of the CBS celebrated 50 years under the leadership of Don Whelan, with a luncheon at the Rydges Hotel in Central Christchurch.

 In March 2020, the Catholic bishops of New Zealand ordered the temporary suspension of Masses and churches to be temporarily closed due to the COVID-19 pandemic in NZ.
 Shortly afterwards, the rest of the CBS program was halted due to the national lockdown.
 The Wednesdays at One music programme, concerts, annual music events, and the appearances at Masses were suspended for the first time in its history.
 On 14 June, the CBS was able to begin their program, celebrating the cathedral's feast of Corpus Christi.
 The Wednesdays at One music programme resumed in July 2020.